Skip to main content

 A horizontal bar chart showing recent history.
 Each bar represents:

-• Tasks (cron) — one bar per execution (last 50).
-Green = success, red = failed, orange = timeout.
+• Tasks (cron) — one bar per day (last 30 days), matching the dashboard.
+Green = all passed, amber = some failed, red = all failed, gray = no runs.

 • Monitors — one bar per day (last 30 days).
 Green = up, orange = degraded, red = down.